IBM/Environmental-Intelligence-Suite/README.md

 ## GHG Emissions

-Refer to the samples for:
+Refer to the core samples for:

 #### Scope 1